AlexH-HankIT/phpietadmin-gui/README.md

     - [ ] Use bcrypt for storing passwords
     - [ ] Support for live resizing of targets (with workaround, since iet doesn't support)
     - [ ] Rewrite file parser for the iet files
+    - [ ] Prevent iqn and objects from having whitespaces

 * Misc
     - [ ] Create development branch after release of v0.6 (master should be stable)